-- 2. Pour one pint of kerosene, No. 2 Fuel Oil or Diesel Fuel into the Formulation Tank and slosh it around thoroughly inside the tank. - 3.
-Start the engine in accordance with the OPERATION section and fog out all the liquid in the tank.
+2. Pour one pint of kerosene, No. 2 Fuel Oil or Diesel Fuel into the Formulation Tank and thoroughly mix it inside the tank.

+3. Start the engine in accordance with the OPERATION section and fog out all of the liquid in the tank.